Luxembourg-Open-Source-Club/BICS-BOT/README.md

 # BICS-BOT 🤖
-This repo contains the source code of the **BICS bot**.
-It's main purpose is to automate the BICS server and to give the users/students different ways to interact with the server as well.
+The **BICS bot's** source code may be found in this repository.
+Its primary goal is to automate the BICS server and provide users and students with a variety of ways to communicate with it.

-Currently, the bot supports roles attribution, enrolment/unenrolment to courses text channels some general commands such as the `help` command.
+The bot now supports text channel instructions including **help,** **role attribution**, and **enrolment/unenrolment** to courses.

 ## Table of Contents
 - [Getting Started](#getting-started)